 One great theme for a summer birthday is a luau birthday party!
-Almost everyone wants to dress in grass skirts, leis and coconut bras at least once in their lifetime!
+Everyone loves dressing in grass skirts, leis and coconut bras at least once in their lifetime!
 Okay well maybe not the coconut bras, but how about those hats?

 Read on and find out what kinds of foods to serve, decorations to use, and fun to have at your luau party!